pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The quieter you become, the more you can hear."
 --Kali Linux motto

-"Dare to know."
---Kant (on what The Enlightenment was)

 "There are actually different types of self-actualizing people.
 There are self-actualizers who are perfectly content going their entire lives realizing their own potential...but they really don't care much about maximizing the potential of others.
 There's not a great connection between self and others.
 They may dazzle with their talents, or at work they may be doing good work, and they feel self-actualized.
 But they're not what Maslow called the transcenders.
 He argued that transcenders were a different kind of self-actualizers who were consistently motivated by higher values.
 He called them the 'be values', the values of being itself, things where there's no means to an end; they're ends in themselves, like the search for beauty, the search for justice, for meaningfulness in the world, for goodness.
 And you're motivated by these values, but also you're motivated by peak experiences in life."
 Harris: "...there's more needed in the toolkit for living a truly examined life and becoming a better person than just having certain self-transcending experiences.
 Certainly I think the 'peak experience' is the wrong model.
 Whatever the peak is, it comes; it goes; it's not the ultimate insight in to the nature of your consciousness that will transform you. ...
 What's needed is an actual conscious integration with ethics."
 "...I think it's really important to not treat these practices as panaceas, as quick fixes.
 Maslow called them 'quick hits of transcendence'; he was very much against that.
 He thought self-actualization took a lot of work. ...
 He really viewed self-actualization as being committed to a calling or something deep within yourself that you love that brings out the best in you, and that you are committed to working towards day in and day out.
 He very much was in that sort of meaning mode, similar to Viktor Frankl."